dodgen92/Retirony-game/README.md

 # Retirony-game
-A very late submission for the 2022 Game Jam
+A very late submission for Github's 2022 Game Off